0

 What is the Pomodoro Technique?

-The Pomodoro Technique is a time management method built around short, focused work sessions (typically 25 minutes) followed by brief, restorative breaks.
-Each 25-minute interval is called a pomodoro.
+The Pomodoro technique is a time management method built around short, focused work sessions (typically 25 minutes) followed by brief breaks.
+Each 25-minute interval is called a pomodoro, named after the tomato-shaped kitchen timer that creator Francesco Cirillo used as a university student in the late 1980s.

 Here are popular Pomodoro Timer intervals to explore: